-reg intermediation for deminiority data fields a I I Published Admission Number (PAN) for Reception 90 Do we have a catchment area?
-Yes Department for Education school number 878 - 2026 Age range of children in this school?
-3-7 - including children in our nursery from 3 What kind of school is this?
+Tey information for definitions and notes a об пррепакт Published Admission Number (PAN) for Year 3 90 Do we have a catchment area?
+Yes Department for Education school number 878 - 2027 Age range of children in this school?
+7-11 What kind of school is this?
 Community Who is the Admissions authority?
 Devon County Council Do we belong to a federation or chain of schools?
-Ladysmith Federation When will children in the normal age group for 1 September 2013 to 31 August 2014 Reception have been born? see notes below When can parents apply for admission to Reception?
-15 November 2017 to 15 January 2018 How can parents apply for admission to Reception? online at devon.cc/admissionsonline paper forms at devon.cc/admissions or from the school office Is there a Supplementary Information Form (SIF) for No additional priority?
-When will places be offered for Reception?
-16 April 2018 When should appeals for admissions to Reception 14 May 2018 be submitted?
-When can applications for In-year admission be Applications can be made for in-year admission at any made? time after the start of the Reception year up to the final half term in Year 2.
+Ladysmith Federation When will children in the normal age group for Year 3 have been born? see notes below 1 September 2010 to 31 August 2011 When can parents apply for admission to Year 3?
+15 November 2017 to 15 January 2018 How can parents apply for admission to Year 3? online at devon.cc/admissionsonline paper forms at devon.cc/admissions or from the school office Is there a Supplementary Information Form (SIF) for additional priority?
+No When will places be offered for Year 3?
+16 April 2018 When should appeals for admissions to Year 3 be submitted?
+14 May 2018 When can applications for In-year admission be Applications can be made for in-year admission at any made? time after the start of Year 3 up to the final half term in Year 6.
 Education, Health and Care Plan Any child whose Education, Health and Care Plan names this school will be admitted.